Backyard Birds - a Mix & Match Applique Quilt Pattern

 I include instructions for making all 100 of those birds - plus a bonus bird I added for the step-by-step video.

 Here's a little peek at just ten of them.

-In addition to those basic videos, there are four additional videos specific to this pattern.
+In addition to basic videos showing how to applique, there are four additional videos specific to this pattern.

 - Intro to All the Bird Templates - a 32 minute video walking you through all the templates included in the pattern and showing how you can use them

 - Creative Ways to Use the Bird Templates - an 11 minute video showing you some unexpected ways to use the templates, like using the tail center stripe piece as an exceptionally large beak, or using the collar piece to add a flash of underwing color

 - Working from a Reference Photo - a 10 minute video in which I walk you step by step through looking at a reference photo (a lazuli bunting) showing you how to "translate" that photo into the templates.

 - How to Assemble the Bird Block - a 12 minute video showing all the steps for one block (a hooded warbler) from printing out the pattern templates through doing the outline stitching